Are Your Leaders Unlocking the Power of Strategic Prioritization at Work?

 The Fallacy of Busyness

-Our organizational alignment research found that strategic clarity and focus accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
+Our organizational alignment research found that strategic focus accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
 Weak or non-existent prioritization can lead to a host of problems for your team.
 Here are some of the reasons why strategic prioritization is crucial:

 Strategies for The Power of Strategic Prioritization at Work